Risk Factors Dashboard

 The Company maintains domestic cash deposits in Federal Deposit Insurance Corporation (“FDIC”) insured banks and in money market obligation trusts registered under the US Investment Company Act of 1940, as amended.
 The domestic bank deposit balances may exceed the FDIC insurance limits.
 In the foreign markets we serve, we also maintain cash deposits in foreign banks, some of which are not insured or partially insured by the FDIC or other similar agency.
 These balances could be impacted if one or more of the financial institutions in which we deposit monies fails or is subject to other adverse conditions in the financial or credit markets.
 We can provide no assurance that access to our invested cash will not be impacted by adverse conditions in the financial and credit markets.

-If we fail to further penetrate our core and existing geographic markets, or to successfully expand our business into new markets, the growth in sales of our services, along with our operating results, could be materially adversely impacted.
+If we fail to further penetrate target markets, or to successfully expand our business into new markets, the growth in sales of our services, along with our operating results, could be materially adversely impacted.
 A key element of our growth strategy may be to grow our business through acquisitions.
 Acquisitions involve many different risks, including (1) the ability to finance acquisitions, either with cash, debt, or equity issuances; (2) the ability to integrate acquisitions; (3) the ability to realize anticipated benefits of the acquisitions; (4) the potential to incur unexpected costs, expenses, or liabilities; and (5) the diversion of management’s attention and Company resources.
 Many of our competitors may also compete with us for acquisition candidates, which can increase the price of acquisitions and reduce the number of available acquisition candidates.
+We cannot provide any assurance that efforts to increase market penetration in our core markets and existing geographic markets will be successful.
 We cannot assure you that efforts to increase market penetration in our core markets and existing geographic markets will be successful.
 Our failure to penetrate markets and grow our current business operations could have a material adverse effect on our business, financial condition, results of operations, and cash flow.

 Disruptions in our information technology systems could adversely affect our business and the results of operations.
 If these systems fail or become unavailable for any period of time this could limit our ability to effectively monitor and control our operations and adversely affect our operations.
 Additionally, a breach or an alleged breach of our information technology systems could subject us to liability or reputational damage.